Anzia Yezierska

-Anzia Yezierska (October 29, 1880 – November 20, 1970) was an American novelist born in Płock, Poland, which was then part of the Russian Empire.
+Anzia Yezierska (October 29, 1880 – November 20, 1970) was a Jewish-American novelist.
+She was born in Poland, which was then part of the Russian Empire, the youngest of nine children.
 She emigrated as a child with her parents to the United States and lived in Manhattan's Lower East Side ghetto.
 Her depictions of turn-of-the-century Jewish-American life—Hungry Hearts, Salome of the Tenements, and Bread Givers—won her acclaim in the 1920s, and she briefly worked as a screenwriter in Hollywood.

+There are those who consider her the female equivalent of Abraham Cahan, editor of the Yiddish Jewish Daily Forward.